It’s no surprise that for most businesses, a sales-focused e-commerce website has never been more important.

 Mobile Responsive Design

 A responsive site is one that “responds” to the device the visitor is using.
-This means there’s no awkward zooming in and out, scrolling and mis-clicks.
-Google have adopted mobile-first indexing which means Google predominantly uses the mobile version of the content for indexing and ranking.
+This means there’s no awkward zooming in and out, scrolling and misclicks.
+Google has adopted mobile-first indexing which means Google predominantly uses the mobile version of the content for indexing and ranking.
 This means there’s more of a necessity for a mobile-first site design strategy for your e-commerce site.
 While tablets are included in mobile statistics, smartphones make up 70% of all transactions.
-Your initial aim should be to not lose consumers on smartphones and desktop because your site isn’t responsive to their device choice.
+Your initial aim should be to not lose consumers on smartphones and desktops because your site isn’t responsive to their device choice.

 With a number of product categories and types of customers, E-commerce stores often quickly find themselves with multiple navigation options and a confusing experience for the user.
 Website trends change every year and instead of creating more navigation options, focus on ensuring your audience knows where they are.
 Around 38% of your users will stop engaging if they find it difficult to navigate through your website and down your funnel.